Swansea City Centre: Wind Street/Salubrious Place

 Wind Street (Stryd y Gwynt) has a name which nowadays means different things in the two languages.
 The local English pronunciation has shifted from /ˈwɪnd/ Street (i.e. with a meaning matching the Welsh name) to /ˈwaɪnd/ Street (which doesn't).
 Wind Street was once a haunt of the poet Dylan Thomas and location of the covered alleyway 'Salubrious Passage'.
 It became a backwater in the second half of the 20th century when the commercial centre of Swansea shifted.
 It boasts the highest concentration of listed buildings in Swansea.

 During the Second World War, the pubs of Wind Street saw the visit of a young star-to-be.
 A group of American GIs stationed in Swansea entered the Adelphi pub.
 An Australian soldier also stationed in Swansea saw this and proceeded to taunt the young GI, who was drinking milk, that he was not strong enough to drink alcohol.
 Unfortunately for him he had picked on the young Rocky Marciano who went on to become one of the world's greatest heavyweight boxers.
 Rocky floored him with one punch.
 Marciano himself confirmed this story.

-Following redevelopment at the beginning of the 21st century it is now known for its pubs, bars, clubs and restaurants, including the No-Sign Wine Bar and The Olde Cross Keys pub.
-The street developed a reputation for drunkenness and bad behaviour, leading to the local council introducing a curb on new pub and club licences in the city centre.
-In December 2010 Wind Street had the second highest number of reported crimes in the whole of England and Wales.
+Following redevelopment at the beginning of the 21st century, the area is now known for its pubs, bars, clubs and restaurant.
+The street developed a reputation for drunkenness and bad behaviour, leading to the council introducing a curb on new pub and club licences in the city centre.
+In December 2010, Wind Street had the second highest number of reported crimes in the whole of England and Wales.

 In 2007 the development of the street's lower, south-eastern end was completed, as 'Salubrious Place', including an Aspers Casino, a Vue Cinema, a Premier Inn hotel, parking and additional eating and drinking venues.
 The casino closed in 2012 and Salubrious Place went into receivership in 2013, though in 2014 new plans were announced to re-invent the area.